 - $100 Global Entry reimbursement

 I didn’t get in on the action yesterday, but I am planning on applying for the Chase Sapphire Reserve card when it goes live.
-While there was not a working application link for the Chase Sapphire Reserve card when I originally wrote this page, you can now apply for rewards cards through the link below
+While there was not a working application link for the Chase Sapphire Reserve card when I originally wrote this page, you can now compare the Sapphire Reserve with other cards here

 Did you apply / get approved for the Chase Sapphire Reserve card yesterday?
 Are you planning on signing up?